Berry - Kangaroo Valley

 Berry - Kangaroo Valley has a typical household mix, with a fairly typical median household size

-Family households account for 70.1% of all households, including 21.4% couples with children, 41.2% couples without children, and 6.9% single parent families.
-Non-family households constitute the remaining 29.9%, with lone person households at 27.6% and group households comprising 2.1%.
-The median household size is 2.3 people, aligning with the Rest of NSW average.
+Family households account for 70.1% of all households, including 21.4% composed of couples with children, 41.2% consisting of couples without children, and 6.9% made up of single parent families.
+Non-family households constitute the remaining 29.9%, with lone person households at 27.6% and group households comprising 2.1% of the total.
+The median household size is 2.3 people, which aligns with the average for the Rest of NSW.

 Frequently Asked Questions - Households